 - strongly believes that funding for the U.S. military should be reduced dramtically, and that an overly-large U.S. military compromises American security interests by making enemies abroad and decimating the national economy over time

 - strongly opposes Voter ID laws on grounds that they are rooted in a racist intent to suppress nonwhite voter turnout

 - strongly supports policies that: (a) prioritize green energy over fossil fuels; (b) raise carbon taxes on businesses; (c) raise CAFE standards for domestically produced automobiles; (d) provide federal funds for research into “alternative and sustainable” energy resources; and (e) push to implement the Kyoto Protocol, an international agreement that in 1997 set binding greenhouse gas-reduction targets for 37 industrialized countries.

-For additional information on Cartwright's voting record and his positions on a variety of critical issues, click here, here, and here.
+For additional information on Cartwright's positions on a variety of critical issues, click here.